codepath/android_guides/Creating-and-Using-Fragments.md

 }
 ```

-[This chart](http://developer.android.com/images/fragment_lifecycle.png) has the lifecycle displayed visually.
+Refer to [this detailed lifecycle chart](http://developer.android.com/images/fragment_lifecycle.png) to view the lifecycle of a fragment more visually.

 ### Looking Up a Fragment Instance